badgumby/arch-wsl/README.md

 ### Launch X11 apps from the shell to Windows display

-1. Download and install [Xming](http://www.straightrunning.com/XmingNotes/), and X11 display server for Windows.
+1. Download, install and then launch [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

+   + `Select display settings` - Take default
+   + `Select how to start clients` - Take default
+   + `Extra settings` - Be sure `Disable access control` is checked.
+   + `Configuration complete` - Click `Finish`

+2. Create a firewall rule in Windows to allow communication from WSL 2 to host OS.

+   `New-NetFirewallRule -DisplayName "X Server - WSL 2" -Direction Inbound -Program "C:\Program Files\VcXsrv\vcxsrv.exe" -Action Allow`

+3. Get the IP of your local computer of the `vEthernet (WSL)` interface from CMD or PowerShell:

+   `ipconfig`

+4. Export output to display using IP address collected in step 3.

+   For `bash` and `zsh`
+   `export DISPLAY=192.168.1.100:0`
+   For `fish`
+   `set -x DISPLAY 192.168.1.100:0`

-2. Install an xorg app for testing (We will use the Xorg Calculator).
+5. Install an xorg app for testing (We will use the Xorg Calculator).

    `sudo pacman -S xorg-xcalc`

-3. Export output to display.

-   `export DISPLAY=:0`

    Note: If you add this line to your `.bashrc` or `.zshrc` you won't need to type it again on the next WSL launch.
+For `fish` use `set -x DISPLAY

-4. Launch `xcalc` to test.
+6. Launch `xcalc` to test.

    `xcalc`

-5. If Xming is working properly, Xorg Calculator should popup as a new window.
+7. If Xming is working properly, Xorg Calculator should popup as a new window.